denistsoi/franklinchen.github.io/source/_posts/2012-06-06-i-celebrated-national-running-day-in-schenley-park-remembering-how-i-began-to-run-13-year-ago.markdown

 Today I celebrated [National Running Day](http://www.runningday.org/) by, uh, going out for a [run](/blog/categories/running/).
 Here in Pittsburgh, I have come to like most to run in [Frick Park](http://pittsburghparks.org/frick), but today I decided to run in [Schenley Park](http://www.pittsburghparks.org/schenley) instead, as I was in a sentimental mood.

 I ran the out and back [Pretty Good Race](http://www.cs.cmu.edu/~kalp/PGR/) course on the Panther Hollow Trail in Schenley Park, as I have done at least several dozen times in the past thirteen years.
 My favorite part is always the long downhill return back to the start, during which I try to really fly down fast, feeling the wind rush past me.
-It's the reward for
+It's the reward for having run uphill in the first half of the course!

 {% img http://www.cs.cmu.edu/~kalp/PGR/pg-race.gif Pretty Good Race 5K course %}